szerpadiaz/Making_Embedded_Systems_Orange_Stars/Excercise_1/README.md

 Magic Writer works as follows:

-1. Select the symbol you want to learn using the orange-button on the left.
+1. Select the symbol you want to learn using the "select-button" on the left.
 As you select, the symbols will appear on the LCD next to the button.
-2. Once, you decide which symbol to learn, take the pencil and press the "go-button" on the right.
+2. Once you have decided which symbol to learn, take the pencil and press the "go-button" on the right.
 3. Magic Writer, will give you visual and audio instructions about how to write the symbol.
-4. Write the symbol on the blackboard next to the LCD
+4. Write the symbol on the blackboard next to the LCD.
 5. Magic writer will recognise what you write and tell you if you wrote the selected symbol correctly.

 Repeat the process to learn all avaiable symbols!